-Fewer shows could get viewers hooked quite like CHiPs.
-The show offered viewers an intense, thrilling look at the lives of two motorcycle cops.
-Officer Francis Poncherello and Officer Jonathan Andrew Baker played off of each other well.
-At the end of the day, viewers stuck around for the thrilling scenes and their chemistry.
+Fewer shows could get viewers hooked quite like CHiPs, the series offering viewers an intense, thrilling look at the lives of two motorcycle cops.
+Officer Francis Poncherello and Officer Jonathan Andrew Baker played off of each other well and at the end of the day, viewers stuck around for the thrilling scenes and their chemistry.
 Such great dynamics only come from a great cast, so where is the CHiPs crew now?

 Larry Wilcox – Officer Baker

 Throughout his life, Wilcox displayed an interest in many areas that made a show come to life.
 Even when he was part of the CHiPs cast, he brought his own camera to set and eagerly learned about the production process.
 This helped him go on to help compose The Wolfman Jack Story.
-His latest film credit is Forgiven This Gun4Hire.
-There, he stars alongside Richard Pryor Jr. and Shirley Jones.
-Both gained their own fame from The Partridge Family.
-During his free time, he spends time with his children and wife Marlene; she herself is part of the Olympic track team.
+His latest film credit is Forgiven: This Gun4Hire.
+There he stars alongside Richard Pryor Jr. and Shirley Jones, the latter of whome gained her greatest fame from The Partridge Family.
+During his free time, he spends time with his children and wife Marlene; she herself a part of the Olympic track team.

 Erik Estrada – Officer Francis Llewelyn “Ponch” Poncherello